openpowerquality/article2020/README.md

 ## Creating the draft

-Run latex, bibtex, and latex twice more to resolve all references and citations:
+Run pdflatex, bibtex, and pdflatex twice more to resolve all references and citations:
 ```
 make all
 ```

-Run just latex (no new references or citations to resolve):
+Run just pdflatex (no new references or citations to resolve):

 ```
 make